Area entertainment venue updates

 - State Farm Center, box office closed until further notice; scheduled shows cancelled or postponed for a later date; 217-333-2923; www.statefarmcenter.com/events.

-- Tarble Arts Center, Eastern Illinois University, closed until further notice; Community Read virtual meetings, "New to Me" at-home art projects, 2020 Undergraduate All Student Exhibition, and the 2020 Graduate Art Exhibitions to be viewable online; visit www.eiu.edu/tarble/ or www.facebook.com/theTarble/.
+- Tarble Arts Center, Eastern Illinois University, closed until further notice; Community Read virtual meetings, "Tots 4 Tarble" events, "New to Me" at-home art projects, 2020 Undergraduate All Student Exhibition, and the 2020 Graduate Art Exhibitions to be viewable online; visit www.eiu.edu/tarble/ or www.facebook.com/theTarble/.

 - The Virginia Theatre, Champaign; closed for renovation through Sept.
 30; 217-356-9063; thevirginia.org/.

-- Willow Ridge Winery, Shelbyville; Papa Cork and the Cryin' Wine Babies perform, 5 p.m., Sat.
+- Willow Ridge Winery, Shelbyville; Fall Paint Party, registration required, 6:30-8:30 p.m., Friday, Aug.
+21; Blazing Saddles performs, Sat.
 Aug.
-15. Groups of 50 will be separated in compliance with phase 4 guidelines.There will be an inside and outside bar, to avoid groups larger than 50 gathering in any location.
+22. Groups of 50 will be separated in compliance with phase 4 guidelines.There will be an inside and outside bar, to avoid groups larger than 50 gathering in any location.
 217-738-2323; www.facebook.com/WillowRidgeWinery/.

 Concerned about COVID-19?